CPAN-Security/security.metacpan.org/docs/guides/random-data-for-security.md

 processes with the same parent returning the same data (i.e., it is "fork safe").

 If [Crypt::SysRandom::XS](https://metacpan.org/pod/Crypt::SysRandom::XS) is installed, it will use that to retrieve random bytes from system calls.
-Note there may be issues when requesting more than 256 bytes on some systems when using the XS module.

 ### Sys::GetRandom